Anusha-Syeda012/Notifications-Page-Main/README.md

 ## My process
 I have divided my task into three steps.
 First, I built the layout using Figma and structured my HTML.
-Second, I created custom CSS for the layout, incorporating necessary grid and flexbox settings, relevant fonts and font sizes, background colors, text alignments, images, favicon, etc. Third, I set screen sizes for each view (Desktop,Laptop and Mobile).
+Second, I created custom CSS for the layout, incorporating necessary grid and flexbox settings, relevant fonts and font sizes, background colors, text alignments, images, favicon, etc. Third, I set screen sizes for each view (Desktop,Laptop).
 In the final step, I commented on the code to enhance understanding.
 Additionally, I maintained my repository on my GitHub account.

 ### Built with